Vanbliser/studypadi/studypadi-api/README.md

   $ docker volume create redis-volume
   $ docker run --name redis -p 6379:6379 -v redis-volume:/data -v $(pwd)/redis.conf:/usr/local/etc/redis/redis.conf -d redis redis-server
   ```
+  Going forward, like when you restart your laptop, you just need to run `docker container start redis`
 - setup mysql
   ```
   $ docker volume create mysql-volume
   $ docker run --name mysql-db -e MYSQL_ROOT_PASSWORD='Mys&l_D3' -p 3307:3306 -v mysql-volume:/var/lib/mysql -d mysql
   ```
+  Going forward, like when you restart your laptop, you just need to run `docker container start mysql-db`
 - Rename the .environ.test file to .environ, and update the EMAIL_USER and EMAIL_APP_PASSWORD variable to your gmail value.
 Research on how to get it.
 This will enable OTP to be sent when registering users.
 - start the application: You can use gunicorn web server or django builtin server:
   `gunicorn studypadi.wsgi:application --bind 0.0.0.0:8000`